Euthanasia and assisted suicide in Canada: Background

+On 18 March 2026, Alberta Minister of Justice Mickey Amery introduced Bill 18, or the Safeguards for Last Resort Termination of Life Act, to the Legislative Assembly of Alberta.
+The bill would prevent doctors or nurse practitioners from administering MAID to patients whose sole underlying condition is mental illness.
+The bill, supported by Alberta Premier Danielle Smith, would make Alberta the first Canadian jurisdiction to place these types of limitations on federally permitted assisted deaths.

-Carter v.
-Canada (Attorney General) decision
+Carter v Canada (Attorney General) decision

 In June 2012, in a case filed by Gloria Taylor, the Supreme Court of British Columbia ruled that provisions in the Criminal Code prohibiting euthanasia were unconstitutional as they apply to severely disabled patients capable of giving consent.
 The lower court ruled that the Criminal Code provisions "infringe s.
 7 [and s.
-15 ] of the Charter, and are of no force and effect to the extent that they prohibit physician-assisted suicide by a medical practitioner in the context of a physician-patient relationship".
+15] of the Charter, and are of no force and effect to the extent that they prohibit physician-assisted suicide by a medical practitioner in the context of a physician–patient relationship".
 The court found that the relevant sections were legislatively overbroad, had a disproportionate effect on people with disabilities, and was "grossly disproportionate to the objectives it is meant to accomplish."

-The case reached the Supreme Court of Canada in Carter v.
-Canada (Attorney General).
-The court ruled that the law banning euthanasia of terminally-ill patients (based on the Rodriguez v British Columbia (Attorney General) decision) was unconstitutional, and violated Section 7 of the Canadian Charter of Rights and Freedoms.
+The case reached the Supreme Court of Canada in Carter v Canada (Attorney General).
+The court ruled that the law banning euthanasia of terminally ill patients (based on the Rodriguez v British Columbia (Attorney General) decision) was unconstitutional, and violated Section 7 of the Canadian Charter of Rights and Freedoms.
 The Supreme Court issued a 12-month suspended declaration of invalidity.

 As a result of the decision, euthanasia was expected to be made legal for "a competent adult person who (1) clearly consents to the termination of life and (2) has a grievous and irremediable medical condition (including an illness, disease or disability) that causes enduring suffering that is intolerable to the individual in the circumstances of his or her condition".
 The court decision includes a requirement that there must be stringent limits that are "scrupulously monitored".
 This will require the death certificate to be completed by an independent medical examiner, not the treating physician, to ensure the accuracy of reporting the cause of death.